riteshchauhan/Custom-Activity/README.md

 # Journey Builder Activity Template
 ### Starter template for a messaging JB Activity using Node.JS

+#Usecase - Customer uses external SMS Service provider, so as part of a journey a Custom Activity is needed to pass CustomerId, Keyword and Campaign Code information to be able to perform SMS Sends from external service provider.
+Note - this example focuses only on passing the information through custom activity, and not the latter part of extracting the information and Send the SMS.

 **NOTE:** This app and the associated code is NOT production quality, its pure purpose is to demonstrate the full flow of custom interactions in Journey Builder

 ### Pre-Requisites